 - Intent scoring — AI analysis to identify which matches are actually leads

-- Alerting/inbox - Getting results to you in a usable format
+- Inbox — Getting results to you in a usable format

-The distinction from raw API access: a monitoring tool abstracts away rate limiting, deduplication, and the noise problem.
-You get “here are today’s leads” instead of “here are 10,000 raw API results.”
+The distinction from raw API access: a monitoring tool abstracts away all the complexity.
+You get “here are today’s leads” instead of thousands of raw results to triage manually.

 | Scraping | Raw API | Monitoring tool | |